russell-archer/StoreHelper/Sources/StoreHelper/Documentation.docc/guide.md

 com.{developer}.subscription.{subscriptionGroupName}.{productName}
 ```

-> [!note]
 > As of version 2.3 of `StoreHelper` you may either adopt the `com.{developer}.subscription.{subscriptionGroupName}.{productName}` naming
 > convention, or use the expanded format for `Products.plist` which provides a separate `Subscriptions` section.
 >
-> See the Samples/Configuration/SampleProducts.plist file for details and examples.
+> See the **Samples/Configuration/SampleProducts.plist** file for details and examples.

 The **order** in which products are defined in both `Products.storekit` and `Products.plist` is important (and this is why we use an `OrderedSet<ProductId>` in `StoreHelper`).
 As we'll discuss shortly, we need to be able to distinguish the service level of a product *within* a subscription group.
 For this reason, the product with the highest service level is defined at the top of the group, with products of decreasing service level placed below it.